sadia01/Cucumber-BDD-Automation-Testing/README.md

 # Cucumber Automation Testing Framework

-# Overview
+## Overview
-This repository contains a framework designed to test two main features:
+This repository contains a comprehensive automation framework built to test two primary features of an e-commerce application:

-# 1. searchProduct
-# 2. Checkout
+1. **Search Product** - Validates if products searched on the homepage are available on the offers page.
+2. **Checkout** - Verifies the checkout process including adding items to the cart, validating the checkout page, and applying promo codes.

-The framework utilizes Cucumber for Behavior-Driven Development (BDD), TestNG for test execution, and Page Object Model (POM) for organizing code.
+The framework leverages Cucumber for Behavior-Driven Development (BDD), TestNG for test execution, and the Page Object Model (POM) for code organization.

-# Features
+## Features

-# 1. searchProduct
+### 1. Search Product
-Objective: Validate if the products searched on the homepage are available in the offers page.
+**Objective:** Validate if products searched on the homepage appear in the offers page.

-Steps:
+**Steps:**
 1. Land on the homepage.
-2. Search for products using short names (e.g., tom for tomato, beet for beetroot).
+2. Search for products using short names (e.g., `tom` for `tomato`, `beet` for `beetroot`).
 3. Navigate to the offers page (opened as a child window).
 4. Check if the searched products are available in the top deals on the offers page.
 5. Validate if products found on both pages match.

-Example:
+**Example:**

-tom should return as true if found in both pages hence Test passed beet should return as false if not found in the offers page hence Test failed.
+- Searching for `tom` should return `true` if found on both pages, indicating a test pass.
+- Searching for `beet` should return `false` if not found on the offers page, indicating a test failure.

-# 2. Checkout
+### 2. Checkout
-Objective: Verify the checkout process including the addition of items to the cart, validation on the checkout page, and the ability to enter a promo code.
+**Objective:** Verify the checkout process including adding items to the cart, validating details on the checkout page, and applying a promo code.

-Steps:
+**Steps:**
 1. Land on the homepage.
 2. Search for a product using short names.
 3. Add 3 units of the found product to the cart.